 Irritable bowel syndrome (IBS) is a condition characterized by the inflammation of the intestinal villi, which typically causes stomach ache, flatulence and bloating, but can also lead to the production of green stools or yellow stools.

-What to do: IBS symptoms can be managed by making some lifestyle changes: diet and stress management.
-Therefore, we recommend that you follow a suitable diet under the supervision of a nutritionist, and carry out activities that reduce stress levels and stop the symptoms from getting worse or progressing.
+What to do: IBS symptoms can be managed by making some lifestyle changes, primarily diet changes and stress management.
+You are advised to adhere to an IBS diet as directed by a registered dietitian, and to carry out activities that reduce stress levels, which can stop symptoms from getting worse or progressing.

 3. Intestinal infection